-In the context of medical image analysis a robust AAM fitting approach was presented in [6].
+In the context of medical image analysis a robust AAM fitting approach was presented in (Beichel et al., 2005).
 In their method, which is based on the standard AAM fitting algorithm, gross disturbances (i.e., outliers) in the input image are avoided by ignoring misleading coefficient updates in the fitting stage.
 For that purpose, inlier and outlier coefficients are identified by a Mean Shift based analysis of the residual's modes.
 Then, an optimal sub-set of modes is selected and only those pixels covered by the selected mode combination are used for actual residual calculation.
 The Robust AAM Matching (RAAM) approach shows excellent results on a number of medical data sets.
 However, the mode selection is computationally very complex.
 Thus, this method is impractical for real-time or near real-time applications.

 To overcome these drawbacks we introduce a new efficient robust AAM fitting scheme.
 In contrast to existing methods the robustness (against occluded features) is not directly included in the fitting step but is detached.
 In fact, we propose to run a robust pre-processing step first to generate undisturbed input data and then to apply a standard AAM fitting.
-Since the robust step, which is usually computationally intensive, has to be performed only once (and not iteratively in the fitting process), the computational cost can be reduced.
+Since the robust step, which is usually computationally intensive, has to be performed only once (and not iteratively in the fitting process), the computational costs can be reduced.

 In particular, the main idea is to robustly replace the missing feature information from a reliable model.
-Thus, our work is somehow motivated by [13] and [14], where beards and eye-glasses, which are typical problems when applying an AAM approach, are removed.
-In [14] a PCA model was built from facial images that do not contain any eye-glasses.
+Thus, our work is somehow motivated by (Nguyen et al., 2008) and (Du and Su, 2005), where beards and eye-glasses, which are typical problems when applying an AAM approach, are removed.
+In (Du and Su, 2005) a PCA model was built from facial images that do not contain any eye-glasses.
 Then, in the removal step the original input images are reconstructed and the regions with the largest reconstruction errors are identified.
 These pixels are iteratively replaced by the reconstruction.
 But this approach can only be applied if the absolute number of missing pixels is quite small.
-In contrast, in [13] two models are computed in parallel, one for bearded faces and one for non-bearded faces.
+In contrast, in (Nguyen et al., 2008) two models are computed in parallel, one for bearded faces and one for non-bearded faces.
 Then, in the removal step for a bearded face the detected beard region is reconstructed from the non-bearded space.

 Since both methods are restricted to special types of occlusion or limited by a pre-defined error level, they can not be applied for general tasks.
-Thus, in our approach we apply a robust PCA model (e.g., [15-17]) to cope with occlusions in the original input data.
+Thus, in our approach we apply a robust PCA model (e.g., (Rao, 1997; Black and Jepson, 1996; Leonardis and Bischof, 2000)) to cope with occlusions in the original input data.
 For that purpose, in the learning stage a reliable model is estimated from undisturbed data (i.e., without any occlusions), which is then applied to robustly reconstruct unreliable values from the disturbed data.
-However, a drawback of these methods is their computational complexity (i.e., iterative algorithms, multiple hypotheses, etc.), which hinders practical applicability.
-Thus, we developed a more efficient robust PCA method [18] that overcomes this limitation.
+However, a drawback of these methods is their computational complexity (i.e., iterative algorithms, multiple hypothesis, etc.), which hinders practical applicability.
+Thus, as a second contribution, we developed a more efficient robust PCA method that overcomes this limitation.